Must-See Sites for Allman Brothers Band Fans

 Lunch hours: 11 a.m. - 3 p.m.
 Tuesday through Friday

 Brunch hours: 9 a.m. - 3 p.m.
 Saturday and Sunday

-In summer 1970 the Allman Brothers Band, yearning for performance possibilities outside of Macon, began playing impromptu sets at this large public park just north of downtown Atlanta.
+In summer 1970 the Allman Brothers Band, yearning for performance possibilities outside of Macon, began playing impromptu sets at Piedmont Park just north of downtown Atlanta.
 What initially were loose sets in front of a few hundred people quickly became semi-organized events with a flatbed stage, generators and like-minded bands in support.
 The park still regularly hosts concerts and festivals, like May's Atlanta Jazz Festival and September's Music Midtown, on its expansive lawn.

 Idlewild South, Old Knoxville Road, Lizella